 I have lectured in design and art direction at major art schools in Great Britain including ‘Central Saint Martins’ London.
-My work has been shown in the Swiss graphic publication ‘Graphis’, The ‘Designers & Art Directors’ Annual and ‘Modern Publicity’.
-I was elected to ‘Fellowship’ status of the ‘Chartered Society of Designers’ in the mid 80’s.
+My work has been shown in the international graphic publication ‘Graphis’, The ‘Designers & Art Directors’ Annual and ‘Modern Publicity’.
+I was elected to ‘Fellowship’ status of the ‘Chartered Society of Designers’ in the late 80’s, (although not currently a member).
 And I have been a member of the Chelsea Arts Club since 1985.

 In 2002 I qualified as a ‘Snowsport England’ ski coach (level 4).
 I caught the skiing bug as a 14 year old lad, when I went to Switzerland on a school trip.
 I won the Swiss Bronze medal, which was very much a beginner’s ‘pat on the back’, but I was hooked.
 Between 1997 and 2010 I worked several weeks a season in both Austria and Italy, as an Alpine ski guide.
 This was qualified by the ‘Internationaler Verband of Snowsport Instructors’ (IVSI) licence.

 Acknowledgements by Roland Blunk